beccauwu/snake/README.md

 3. Under the Source section, select the Main branch from the drop-down menu and click Save.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-You can find the live site via the following URL - [Rebecca Perttula live webpage](https://beccauwu.github.io/my-site)
+You can find the live site via the following URL - [Snake live webpage](https://beccauwu.github.io/snake)

 <h2 id="future-enhancements">6.
 Future Enhancements</h2>

-There are a few details I would definitely like to improve with the site in the future:
+There are a few details I would like to improve with the site in the future:

-1. **Create a "sandwitch" navigation panel for mobile users**
+1. **Add a database for the leaderboard**

-    I tried to accomplish this with CSS and HTML alone but the search for a solution turned out to be too time consuming for it to be a viable option at this time.
-Once I am able to use JavaScript to a higher degree it is my plan to make this happen as from my understanding the process is much easier with JavaScript.
-At this point however my skills aren't good enough in JS to accomplish this but it would eliminate the need for the button to top which could have negative implications on user experience through their scroll position not being saved.

-2. **Fix the gap between two of the columns in gallery**

-    As mentioned before this issue does not impact usability to a significant degree but in the future I would like to fix this as it is somewhat visible and deviates from the consistent padding between the photos generally.

-3. **Improve and add translations**

-    At this point I am fully aware that the translations of all the pages aren't perfect - they are in a few points transliterated instead of finding a phrasing in the target language that would be equivalent to the English one.
-They are fully readable in each language however so the only difference would be a slightly improved user experience.
-I would also like to translate the site into other languages once I am proficient enough to be able to confidently do this, at this point however, the languages offered will be more than enough for the vast majority of the business' target demographies.
+I was in the beginning working with Google Firebase’s Realtime Database to add a working leaderboard.
+I got nearly there but realised I should spend the time instead making the game work so I instead made an array with preset players with different scores as a ‘proof of concept’.
+The Firebase capabilities are nearly ready to deploy as I did make a local copy of the files when I switched and plan on adding this as soon as possible.

+2. **Add settings**

+In the future I am planning to implement different user configurable settings for the colour scheme as well as game difficulty levels.

 <!-- CONTACT -->
 <h2 id="contact">7.
 Contact</h2>